 Mrs K Selwyn is Pastoral Leader and Designated Safeguarding Leader for both Glebe and Picklenash Schools.

-A house system begins in key stage 2.
-There are four houses at Picklenash Junior School.
-Each child will be allocated to one of these four houses.
+A house system operates in both schools.
+There are four houses, and each child will be allocated to one of these houses.

 Cotswold – Green